Gabriel-Sanchez-CB/Azure_Virtual_Desktop/README.md

 With this, the web-based virtual desktop environment is fully operational and accessible to end users, giving us confidence that all usage remains within a controlled and centrally managed environment.

 ## Further Learning
-If you’re interested in this topic and want to dive deeper, I’m sharing the official Microsoft guide that helped me build this implementation. https://learn.microsoft.com/en-us/training/paths/plan-azure-virtual-desktop-implementation/
+If you’re interested in this topic and want to dive deeper, I’m sharing the official Microsoft guide that helped me build this implementation:

+https://learn.microsoft.com/en-us/training/paths/plan-azure-virtual-desktop-implementation/

 I hope you find it useful too!